lpewton/stock-controller/README.md

 3. As a **scooper:**
 - I can **add and remove units from the stock** so that **it can remain updated**.

+## Roles:
+As this application i meant for a buisness, different roles have been applied to the users.
+From

 ## Database Schema:
 ### Ingredient:
 ![Screen Shot 2023-05-09 at 01 13 05](https://user-images.githubusercontent.com/114712846/236965927-71d25145-812e-4308-9153-f67ee7d26413.png)